 Validated questionnaires will be used to design the survey questionnaire and these along with the data collection forms will be peer-reviewed to ensure construct validity.
 Further the questionnaire will be pilot-tested in a small sample of population to ensure face validity.
-Details of quality assurance for instruments are mentioned in sectionVI.i.2.
 Rigorous training and familiarity with tools will minimize intra- and inter-observer variability.
 Key considerations throughout the process are consistency, strong leadership, communication, and adherence to clearly defined roles.